Virtual-Coffee/VC-Community-Docs/docs/docs/roles-and-responsibilities/team-leads.md

 - Apply the documented processes for various tasks
 - Suggest changes to the documented processes if needed

-## Specific Team Lead responsibilities:
+## Specific Team Lead responsibilities

 ### AV Team